swchen1234/MLDesign/readme.md

 In the skip-gram model, we use ’word3’ to predict all surrounding words ’word1, word2, word4, word5’.
 <img src="skip_gram.png" width="500">

+#### Companies using word2vec method to train embedding?
+- Instagram’s personalized recommendation model uses word2vec style where each user session can be viewed as: account 1 →\rightarrow account 2 →\rightarrow account 3 to predict accounts with which a person is likely to interact within a given session.
+- Pinterest Ads ranking uses word2vec style where each user session can be viewed as: pin A →\rightarrow pin B →\rightarrow pin C, then co- trained with multitask modeling.
+- DoorDash personalized store feed uses word2vec style where each user session can be viewed as: restaurant 1 →\rightarrow restaurant 2 → \rightarrow restaurant 3.
+This Store2Vec model can be trained to predict if restaurants were visited in the same session using CBOW algorithm.

 #### How does DoorDash Train Embedding?
 For each session, we assume users may have a certain type of food in mind, and they view store A, store B, etc. We can assume these stores are somewhat similar to the user’s interests.
 We can train a model to classify a given pair of stores if they show up in a user session.